The Economics of Social Data: Optimal Data Intermediation

 As the optimal data policy aggregates the consumers' signals, each additional consumer has a rapidly decreasing marginal value.
 Furthermore, each consumer is paid only for her marginal contribution; this explains why the total payments $Nm_{i}$ converge to a finite number.
 Strikingly, this convergence can occur from above$\emph{:}$ when the consumers' willingness to pay is sufficiently correlated, the decrease in each $i$'s marginal contribution can be sufficiently strong to offset the increase in $N$.
-Figure \ref{compensation} illustrates such an instance (with normally distributed fundamentals and errors), in which it can be less expensive for the intermediary to acquire a larger dataset than a small one.

-While total costs converge to a constant, the revenue that the data intermediary can extract from the producer is linear in the number of consumers.
+Whereas total costs converge to a constant, the revenue that the data intermediary can extract from the producer is linear in the number of consumers.
 Our model therefore implies that, as the market size grows without bound, the per capita profit of the data intermediary converges to the per capita profit when the (anonymized) data are freely available.
-Conversely, the impact on consumer surplus depends on the degree of correlation in the underlying fundamentals, and on the precision of the consumers' initial signals.\footnote{ In a recent contribution, \cite{loma20} study large digital monopoly markets, where data has the countervailing effects of improving consumer valuations and increasing monopoly prices.}
+Conversely, the impact on consumer surplus depends on the degree of correlation in the underlying fundamentals and on the precision of the consumers' initial signals.\footnote{ In a recent contribution, \cite{loma20} study large digital monopoly markets, where data have the countervailing effects of improving consumer valuations and increasing monopoly prices.}

 Finally, we show that data anonymization is crucial for the large $N$ properties of the intermediary's profits.
 Recall that, with complete data intermediation, individual consumer payments are proportional to $ G(S)-G(S_{-i})$.
-As long as fundamentals $w_{i}$ are not perfectly correlated, payments are then bounded away from zero for any finite $N$.
-Proposition \ref{limrev} shows this property also holds in the limit.
+As long as fundamentals $w_{i}$ are not perfectly correlated, these payments are then bounded away from zero for any finite $N$ .
+Proposition \ref{limrev} shows that this property also holds in the limit.

 \begin{proposition}[Asymptotics with Complete Sharing] \qquad Consider the additive data structure with $\limfunc{var}[\theta _{i}]>0$.
 Under complete (identity-revealing) data sharing, the asymptotic individual compensation is bounded away from $0$: